 A fast-digesting high protein – high carb meal is the best way to go when it comes to eating after a workout.

 Starting from here, when we’re looking for a quick fix-up, a post workout drinks, definitely the best choice would be a liquid, which means shake or a protein-based smoothie.

 As I explain in my pre-workout guide, liquids are easy to prepare and are easy to carry on, and they can be digested more readily than solid foods.

-This means that a protein shake, right after you finish your workout (in the range of 15 minutes) would be the perfect post-workout fuel up.
+This means that a protein shake, right after you finish your workout (in the range of 15 minutes) would be the perfect post workout fuel up.

-It is difficult for the body to recover if energy levels are not replenished within 15 to 30 minutes after finishing a workout.
+You have to understand that it’s pretty difficult for the body to recover if energy levels are not replenished within 15 to 30 minutes after finishing a workout.

 This means that having even a little snack shortly after exercising can also help to restore energy levels.

 I’m usually not feeling that hungry after I have my shake, but that doesn’t change the fact that my muscles are hungry for nutrients.